 However, especially with dentists, past training and conditioning keep us with a “Manager Mindset”; hence as dentists, we invariably become micro-managers or unprofitable motivators instead of productive, inspirational leaders.
 Leadership is about helping your people reach their optimal potential so that they can together realise the ultimate vision.

 “Anyone Can Steer the Ship, but It Takes a Leader to Chart the Course.”
 John C. Maxwell

 Leaders are born

-Fortunately, I have come to understand that leadership is a skill that can be learnt!
+Fortunately, I have come to understand that leadership is a skill that can be learnt and coached!
 There are many styles of leadership, and pretty much every single one will be needed at some point.
 If we know what leadership entails, then we can strive towards achieving that.
 Leadership is no different to any other format of Business Management.

 Leaders are extroverts.

 It is common to believe that people who can demand attention or stand out in a crowd because they are great orators, stronger or more lively, tend to make great leaders.
 However, this is not entirely true.
 Two key skills required to lead are listening to your team and quiet, contemplative reflection, both of which allow you to understand your team better and make superior decisions.

 This is not true since leadership can be systemised, and by following precisely laid out protocols, you can give the impression of outstanding leadership before it becomes habitual.
 Indeed, I have an online program on my website that has systemised leadership to bring about genuine results.
 I have personally seen its success.

 You can easily become a Leader by attending a course.